EBI-Metagenomics/EMG-docs/docs/faqs.rst

 How long will it take for my data to be analyzed?
 -------------------------------------------------
 We aim to analyze submitted data as quickly as possible.
 However, submitted data are only available to us once they have been validated and archived by ENA.
 This process takes at least 24 hours, and in some cases several days.
-Once the sequence files are made available, the analysis time depends on our current analysis backlog, the size and number of runs in the project you have submitted.
-Most studies will be validated, archived and analysed within one week.
+Once the sequence files are made available, the analysis time depends on our current analysis backlog, and the size and number of runs in the project you have submitted.
+Most studies will be validated, archived and analysed within two weeks.
 If you are concerned that your data is taking a long time to be analysed, please `contact us <metagenomics-help@ebi.ac.uk>`_.

 I have submitted my data - how do I trigger the analysis?
 ---------------------------------------------------------